IamMiracleAlex/experiments/readme.md

 -  `coverage report` (to view reports on the terminal)
 -  `coverage html` and open `htmlcov/index.html` to view reports on the browser

+## To Use Precommit Hoook
+To run hooks on every commit and automatically point out issues in code such as missing semicolons, trailing whitespace, and debug statements, please run:
+- run `pre-commit install` to set up the git hook scripts Now pre-commit will run automatically on git commit!
+Optionally run against all the files `pre-commit run --all-files`

 ## In Production
 To run in production environment, please note the following: